Andorra vs England: Fire breaks out inside stadium due to host 2022 World Cup qualifier

 The Three Lions, currently unbeaten in Group I and undefeated in regular time since a loss to Belgium last November, are looking to further strengthen their position in the race for Qatar next year.

+A decision over the future of this weekend's fixture is likely to come in the short-term future, but meanwhile Gareth Southgate will look to keep his squad focused as they face the run-in to their qualification campaign.

-Southgate, who has indicated that Atletico Madrid defender Kieran Trippier will captain the side this weekend, will now see his side likely face serious disruption ahead of a Wembley return next week to face Hungary.
+The manager, who had indicated that Atletico Madrid defender Kieran Trippier would captain the side against Andorra, will likely be considering the knock-on effects ahead of a Wembley return next week to face Hungary.

+His side's game against Andorra was already set to make history with an all-female officials team taking charge of England for the first time, while other conversations had been dominated by the hosts' artificial playing surface.